Duke Ellington at Fargo, 1940 Live: Recording

 The original recording of At Fargo was effectively an amateur, bootleg recording, albeit approved.
 The recording equipment included a Presto portable turntable that cut the recording into 16-inch, 331/3-rpm acetate-covered aluminum disks.
 The recording turntable was set up next to Ellington's piano.
 Five and one-half of six disks with a recording capacity of 15 minutes per side were used in the recording.
 A Fargo radio station, KVOX (now KVXR), broadcast part of the show live.

 Ellington's orchestra played several warm-up pieces before Ellington came out to his piano.
 The band then played "Sepia Panorama", the band's theme song before adoption of "Take the 'A' Train" in 1941.
 In addition to Ellington himself, notable soloists included Ben Webster, Jimmy Blanton, Johnny Hodges, Rex Stewart, and Tricky Sam Nanton.

 Trumpeter Ray Nance had recently joined the band after Cootie Williams had left to play with Benny Goodman and, the night of the concert, Ellington told Towers that his trumpet section was in "rough shape".
 The concert included the first performance of "Star Dust" by the band as a whole.
 After the show, Towers and Burris played parts of the recording for Ellington and his bandmates.

 Jack Towers later said, "When Dick and I recorded this Fargo performance, we did it just for the excitement and pleasure of it all.
 We had no idea that people all over the world would be listening to it 60 years later."

 Jack Towers was interviewed in 1980 for NPR's Morning Edition, following receiving the Grammy Award.

 Later history

 Burris and Towers had promised the William Morris Agency not to use the live recording for commercial purposes and it was heard only from the original disks until the 1960s.
 Towers dubbed a tape for an acquaintance and subsequent copies eventually appeared as a bootleg in Europe.

-Towers was in charge of radio broadcasting at the U.S. Department of Agriculture from 1952–1974 but remastering recordings remained a hobby and became a career after his retirement.
+Towers was in charge of radio broadcasting at the U.S. Department of Agriculture from 1952 to 1974 but remastering recordings remained a hobby and became a career after his retirement.

 In the 1970s, Towers made a reproduction of the recording from areas of the groove that were less worn.
 In 1978, Towers' master of At Fargo was finally officially released by Book-of-the-Month Records as a Book-of-the-Month Club selection.

 The original acetate disks have since been donated to the Archives Center of the Smithsonian Institution's National Museum of American History.